gggeek/db-3v4l/README.md

 *** Work In Progress ***

 Broad advancement status:
-- command-line interface to execute SQL snippets on multiple databases and compare results: mostly done.
+- command-line interface to execute SQL snippets on multiple databases and compare results: basically done
-  Major missing features: proper support for character sets
 - database support: good coverage.
 Of the 'well-known players', only Oracle is missing
 - GUI interface: displays documentation and the list of databases.
-It also includes Adminer for db management, but does not allow parallel execution of queries
+It also includes Adminer for db management, but it does not allow parallel execution of queries

 See the [TODO](./doc/TODO.md) and [CHANGELOG](./doc/WHATSNEW.md) files for more details on recent improvements and future plans.